 Mark has made it a priority to restore funding for what he calls the “People’s Mandates,” which are the programs you, the public, demand be provided by our government.
 These include funding our parks, libraries, arts and cultural institutions and our vast road and bridge system.
 In regards to each of these, Mark has done the following:

 Erie County has more than 12,000 acres of parks, forests, golf courses and beaches to enjoy.
 Mark understands we hold our parks in a public trust for future generations and we must invest in them for today and tomorrow.
-As such, Since 2012, under the leadership of Mark Poloncarz the Department of Parks, Recreation and Forestry has invested more than $12 Million into the Erie County Parks System to improve our vast park system, and that will continue to do so as long as Mark is YOUR County Executive.
+As such, Since 2012, under the leadership of Mark Poloncarz the Department of Parks, Recreation and Forestry has invested nearly $30 Million into the Erie County Parks System to improve our vast park system, and that will continue to do so as long as Mark is YOUR County Executive.

 The Buffalo and Erie County Public Library System is one of community’s greatest assets.
 Unlike prior administrations, Mark substantially increased funding during his tenure, all without increasing property taxes.
 Additionally, Mark has invested in new bookmobiles for the library system, supports the incredible exhibits the Central Library has displayed, and he pledges he continue to invest in our libraries as YOUR County Executive.